Designing the next

 Based on the insights gathered from the UX research, I developed a UX strategy that focused on creating a user-friendly and intuitive interface that could be easily navigated by users of all ages and technical abilities.

-To achieve this, Buseet incorporated the following key features:
+To achieve this, I incorporated the following key features:

 I also incorporated Fogg Behavior Model to try and change the behavior behind the most used tasks in the app.